 All employees, including faculty, other academic personnel and staff must return the Emergency Evacuation Referral Form in confidence to:

-Applicants are not required to identify themselves as having a disability; self identification is strictly voluntary.
+Applicants are not required to identify themselves as having a disability; self-identification is strictly voluntary.
 The job related skills and experience of all applicants should be evaluated without regard to disability or any accommodations that may be necessary.
-The ADA and the ADA Amendment Act define a person with a disability as "qualified" for a position if he or she is able to perform the essential job functions with or without reasonable accommodations.
+The ADA and the ADA Amendment Act define a person with a disability as "qualified" for a position if they are able to perform the essential job functions with or without reasonable accommodations.

 Decisions about accommodations or undue hardship must be made on a case by case basis.
 Supervisors should contact Human Resources for assistance if questions arise about an applicant with a disability.